Takayuki Aoki

 Takayuki Aoki preparing for the WTCC race in Macau, 2009.

 Takayuki Aoki (青木 孝行, Aoki Takayuki) is a Japanese auto racing driver.

 Career

 JGTC and Super GT

 Aoki competed in the GT300 class of the Japanese GT Championship between 1998 and 2004, winning the class in 2001 in a Nissan Silvia.
-JGTC became Super GT in 2005 and Aoki has continued to compete in the GT300 class in a variety of cars.
+JGTC became Super GT in 2005 and Aoki was continued to compete in the GT300 class in a variety of cars.

 World Touring Car Championship

 Aoki joined WTCC team Wiechers-Sport for the final three rounds of the 2008 season, in Italy, Japan, and Macau.
-He will return to Wiechers for the season-ending 2009 FIA WTCC Race of Macau.
-He scored 4 points in race 1 and 10 points in race 2 to finish 13th in the Yokohama Independents' Trophy.
+He would return to Wiechers for the season-ending 2009 FIA WTCC Race of Macau.
+He scored four points in race 1 and ten points in race 2 to finish 13th in the Yokohama Independents' Trophy.